 A partnership is not a legal entity per se.
-However, it can sue or be sued, and the Supreme Court Rules of Court, permit a partnership to be named by its partnership name in a lawsuit:
+However, it can sue or be sued.

 Partners may sue or be sued in firm name

-(a) entered an appearance in the person’s own name in the proceedings as a partner,
+(a) filed a responding pleading or response to petition in the proceeding in the person’s own name as a partner,

-(b) having been served with the originating process as a partner, failed to enter an appearance in the proceeding,
+(b) having been served with the originating pleading or petition as a partner, failed to file a responding pleading or response to petition in the proceeding,

 (c) admitted in a pleading or affidavit that the person is a partner, or